 He earned his bachelor’s degree from Midland University, his master’s in religion and ethics from Columbia University and Union Theological Seminary in New York City, and his Ph.D. in political science from the University of Pennsylvania.
 He also studied theology at Luther Seminary, St. Paul, MN, and as a Fulbright Scholar in Germany.
 In the past ten years, in addition to his work in higher education, he has served as a pastor in congregations in the Southwestern Minnesota Synod of the Evangelical Lutheran Church in America.
-Currently he serves The Registry as Senior Consultant, focusing on the Registry’s service to theological seminaries and church-related colleges and universities.
+Currently he serves The Registry as Senior Consultant, focusing on new and innovative directions for higher educational institutions and interim placements, especially for seminaries and private church-related colleges and universities.

 Dr. Nelsen is the author of numerous books and articles in the fields of higher education, religion, and government.
 Throughout his higher education career he has served on a variety of national boards, including the Council of Independent Colleges, the Lutheran Educational Conference of North America, the Council for Aid to Education, and the Association of American Colleges and Universities.
 He is a recipient of the prestigious McKee Leadership in Education Award.